dat3Cph/material/flow2/webscraping/Trustpilot.md

 PostgreSql and lambda expressions for data processing, JUnit 5 for testing, and apply Object-Oriented Programming (OOP) and functional programming concepts.

-In this project, you will learn how to scrape data from a website, store the data in a database, use Java ExecutorService to improve the performance of the web scraping and data storage, and analyze the data using Java streams and lambda expressions.
+In this project, you will practise your programming skills by
+- scraping data from a website
+- storing data in a database
+- using Java ExecutorService to improve the performance of the web scraping and data storage
-You will also learn how to use JUnit 5 to test your code and Mockito(optional) to mock classes and methods.
+- analyzing the data using Java streams and lambda expressions
+- testing your code using JUnit 5
+- mocking classes and methods using Mockito (optional)
+- applying OOP and functional programming principles
+- creating a report to showcase the analysis results
+- creating charts and graphs to visualize the data (optional)
+- creating an EER diagram to show the relations between the classes

 - **Try tu use Streams, Functional Programming and Lambda expressions as much as possible.**
 - **All analysis and calculations should be done by calling the data from the database.**

 **Project Structure:**